 ******Van Loon would go on to win the first Newbery Award for his 1921 book The Story of Mankind, which incorporates much of Ancient Man.

 *******“Did they actually do it?” my young self wondered.
 But my young self wondered that about a lot of people, including Madame Bovary, so is not necessarily the best guide in these matters.
+(UPDATE 3/1/2021: Having now reread the book, I have no idea what this was all about.)

 ********With the caveat that any book given to an ACTUAL CHILD should be given a more thorough read than I’ve given these.